 Grapevine in Kern County, California — The American West (Pacific Coastal)

 Regarding Rose Station.
-This site was designated as California Registered Historical Landmark No.300 on May 1, 1939.
+This site was designated California Historical Landmark No. 300 on May 1, 1939.

 Credits.
 This page was last revised on March 6, 2022.
 It was originally submitted on June 23, 2009, by Syd Whittle of Mesa, Arizona.
 This page has been viewed 1,964 times since then and 7 times this year.
 Photos: 1. submitted on February 16, 2022, by Adam Margolis of Mission Viejo, California.
 2. submitted on June 22, 2009, by Syd Whittle of Mesa, Arizona.
 3. submitted on December 7, 2020.